Love is in the air: 6 sweet ideas for couples ministry

 Do you have young couples or single parents struggling through difficult times?
 Mentoring ministries can provide excellent guidance and support.
 You can host events, such as workshops or social outings, for your entire mentoring group.
 Also encourage the mentors to meet or call each other for support and advice.

 Send interested couples to a marriage retreat – you might also include non-congregant couples from the community.
 Make it easier for the trip-takers by coordinating travel (carpooling or a bus if the location is close or an airline package, if not) and lodging.
 You often can get deals on both airfare and lodging if you book in advance and for multiple people.
 Arrange child care to allow young couples to participate.

-The General Board of Discipleship has information on marriage events and programming.
+Discipleship Ministries has information on marriage events and programming.
 Encounter is a United Methodist program designed for married and engaged couples of all ages.
 The website allows you to search for events by month and state.

 6. Host an in-house event.
 Host your own retreat, and open it to the community or nearby churches.
 Ask outside experts to speak or present.
 Ask a United Methodist pastor in a nearby community if he or she would lead a workshop or invite a social worker from your local hospital to lead a discussion.
 Ask your congregation to suggest topics – and make sure to include those topics in the schedule.
 Would they like to learn how to communicate more effectively or how to make more time for one another?
 Give yourself plenty of time to plan.
 If you have a technologically savvy audience, you might consider an online retreat, but think through the pros and cons of face-to-face sharing and conversations and those that are electronic.

-If you don’t have an existing couples ministry, your first task will be to develop a mission statement, place someone in charge and plan programming.
-Adapt ideas from these articles on starting other ministries: launching a Christian singles ministry, 11 tips for starting a home-repair ministry and 8 ways to start a sports ministry.
+If you don’t have an existing couples ministry, your first task will be to develop a mission statement and place someone in charge and plan programming.
+Adapt ideas from these articles on starting other ministries: launching a Christian singles ministry and 8 ways to start a sports ministry.